pmacik/ocp-utils/ocp4-aws/README.md

-# Utilities for creating and destroying OCP 4 clusters on AWS
+# Utility for creating and destroying OCP 4 clusters on AWS

 ## Pre-requisities